totaldebug/totaldebug.uk/_posts/2020-01-13-i-won-a-ender-3-3d-printer-and-im-addicted.md

 [**Lower Fila**](https://www.thingiverse.com/thing:2896612)**[ment Guide](https://www.thingiverse.com/thing:2896612)** &#8211;
 This brilliant little print stops the filament from rubbing against Z Screw and getting grease on it which ruins prints.
-I recommend the linked guide as it doesn&#8217;t curl over the filament, again I found any that curled over the top would rub and cause a horrible squeak.
+I recommend the linked guide as it doesn't curl over the filament, again I found any that curled over the top would rub and cause a horrible squeak.

 **[Fan Cover](https://www.thingiverse.com/thing:3155772)** &#8211;
 I found that little bits of filament would drop from the hot end into the fan that was open on the ender 3 case, this covers that up and also puts the directions for bed up and down.

 [**Hero Me Gen3 remix**](https://www.thingiverse.com/thing:3991855) &#8211;
-Parts don&#8217;t get cooled fast enough with the standard cooler, therefore I printed this one, it focuses the air perfectly under the nozzle for really good cooling.
+Parts don't get cooled fast enough with the standard cooler, therefore I printed this one, it focuses the air perfectly under the nozzle for really good cooling.

-This version is for the new Ender3&#8217;s as they have smaller screws than the older models.
+This version is for the new Ender3's as they have smaller screws than the older models.

 **[Extruder Knob](https://www.thingiverse.com/thing:3109769)** &#8211;
-This print was one I didn&#8217;t know I needed until I printed it, this allows for easier retraction and extrusion by twisting the knob it will move the gear to easily feed filament.
+This print was one I didn't know I needed until I printed it, this allows for easier retraction and extrusion by twisting the knob it will move the gear to easily feed filament.

 If you plan to upgrade to the MK8 Dual Gear Extruder Arm this part wont fit due to larger gears.